Dyke march: Boston

 The first Boston Dyke March was held in 1995, with the goal of "offering a non-commercial, intersectional, and fundamentally grassroots alternative to Boston’s Pride celebration."
 At this inaugural march, the Boston Lesbian Avengers organized a fire-eating ritual to mourn the murders of Hattie Mae Cohens and Brian Mock.
 The ritual has since become an annual tradition at the Boston marches.

 Chicago

 The Chicago Dyke March is held in the month of June and has been in operation since 1996, beginning in the Lakeview neighborhood.
 In 1997, the march moved to LGBT-friendly neighborhood of Andersonville.
-Many participants consider it "a chance to celebrate ourselves as women, as lesbians, and to show the community that we are here."
+One person told Time Out (magazine) that the march was "a chance to celebrate ourselves as women, as lesbians, and to show the community that we are here."

 In 2008, organizers of the Chicago Dyke March announced that it would remain in a new location for two consecutive years.
 The location of the march changed every two to three years to increase visibility throughout all neighborhoods of Chicago, in addition to increasing inclusiveness and accessibility.
 The March was held in Pilsen in 2008 and 2009, in South Shore in 2010 and 2011, in Uptown in 2012 and 2013, in Humboldt Park in 2014, 2015 and 2016, and in La Villita in 2017.